What Does a Porter Do?

 Key Responsibilities:

-• Clean and maintain common areas, such as lobbies, restrooms, and elevators
+• Clean and maintain common areas, including lobbies, restrooms, elevators, hallways, and break areas

 Qualifications: